Investing in Bonds with Hugo

 We can look at a corporate bond that issues a coupon rate of 6% annually on May 1 with an expiration date of May 1, 2022.
 This bond currently holds a stock price of 102%.
 You want to purchase a EUR 1000 coupon from this bond.
 What do you pay for this purchase, how much interest is added to your account annually and what is your return?

 1000 nominal x 102% = 1020.
-You therefore pay EUR 1020 to purchase one coupon of 1000 nominal.
+You, therefore, pay EUR 1020 to purchase one coupon of 1000 nominal.
 The coupon rate will be distributed to you on the nominal amount held by you.
 You receive 1000 x 6% annually = 60 euro interest.

-Coupon yield takes into account the purchase price of the bond and is 60/1020 = 5.88%.
+The coupon yield takes into account the purchase price of the bond and is 60/1020 = 5.88%.
 If you also take into account the remaining term of the bond, this is the effective return.
 It will be slightly lower than the coupon return as the bond will be repaid at EUR 1000 by 2022.
 Because you bought the bond for EUR 1020, this means a loss of EUR 20 that you should deduct from the interest you receive annually during the term.

 Market interest and creditworthiness

-When a government or enterprise issues a bond, the interest rate will depend on a range of factors including market interest rates, the maturity of the bond and perception of the market for credit or government credit.
+When a government or enterprise issues a bond, the interest rate will depend on a range of factors including market interest rates, the maturity of the bond and the perception of the market for credit or government credit.
 The less creditworthy the issuer, the higher the interest rate.
 The longer the term of the loan, the higher the interest rate.

 Once the bond is traded on the stock exchange, market interest rates and creditworthiness can also significantly affect price formation.
 For example, the rate of a bond may fluctuate considerably due to changes in market interest rates.
 If the market interest rate rises, the price of the bond decreases and vice versa.
 Also, the bond rate may fluctuate based on a changed estimate of the issuer’s creditworthiness.
 During the Euro crisis, government bond yields fell in countries such as Greece, Spain and Italy.
 Investors feared that these countries were unable to meet their obligations.